East Malling to Maidstone Walk

 Tea

-In Maidstone there are plenty of pubs, cafés and coffee shops tucked away in the streets, alleyways and shopping malls making up its pedestrianised town centre, some with outdoor seating.
-There are far too many eateries to list in full, but the directions go via two places in the same arcade which might tempt you: the Italian Vesuvius Café (01622-296767) and the French Café Frédéric (01622-297414).
-A little further on there are branches of Costa Coffee and Pâtisserie Valerie in Fremlin Walk.
+In Maidstone there are far too many pubs, cafés and coffee shops to list, with plenty of refreshment places tucked away in the streets, alleyways and shopping malls making up its pedestrianised town centre.
 The nearest pub to Maidstone East station is a JD Wetherspoons, The Society Rooms (01622-350910).
 In the station itself there is a small buffet on Platform 1.

 Profile